bilderkiste/micropython_blink/README.md

 How to use the library with usual LED.
 Negative repetitions blink forever.

-'''python
   from blink import LED's
   import machine

   led = LED(16) # params Pin Number
   led.blink(3, 200, 500) # params repetitions, on time in milliseconds, off time in milliseconds

   led = LED("LED")
   led.blink(-2, 200, 500)
-'''

 How to use the library with WS2812 based LED's.

-'''python
 from blink import NeoLED, NeoString import machine
-'''